personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 editor.dispatch(editor.image.addComponent(new ExampleComponent(initialTransform)));
 ```

+After clicking "run", it should be possible to select and move the custom component.

 > [!NOTE]
 >
 > Above, `intersects` is implemented using `this.contentBBox.intersectsLineSegment`.
 This is incorrect if the component has been rotated.
 In this case, the bounding box is **not** the same as the rectangle that's drawn onscreen: